Dune (card game): Publishing history

 Originally released in 1997 as Dune: Eye of the Storm by a partnership of Five Rings Publishing Group (FRPG) and Last Unicorn Games.
 The license negotiated with the Herbert Estate and Universal Studios was for intellectual property based on the 1984 film Dune directed by David Lynch.
 By December 1997, the license covered all of the Dune novels by Frank Herbert, and the game was based on the first three novels (Dune, Dune Messiah, and Children of Dune).

 It was designed by Owen Seyler, and featured painted card art instead of screen captures from the film.
 The set included 301 cards available in 60-card starter decks and 15-card booster packs.
 There were six starter decks, one for each of the political factions in the game, half of which were fixed for the deck and the other half randomized.

 Although Ally and Homeworld cards were only available in starter boxes, not all Ally cards were included in a given starter (e.g. Piter de Vries, Liscia Theirese), giving rise to the collectable/tradable game element.
-A small number of Promotional cards were also released to people requesting additional information about the game prior to Eye of the Storm's initial release.
+A small number of promotional cards were also released to people requesting additional information about the game prior to Eye of the Storm's initial release.
 All of these cards have "Preview" on the left-hand side of the card face.

 FRPG intended on releasing expansion sets quarterly.
 The first one, the 152-card set Judge of the Change, was released in December 1997.
 It was sold in 60-card half-fixed starter decks and 15-card booster packs.
 The set added the factions 'Spice Miners Guild' and 'Water Peddlers Union' and the type 'decrees'.

-When Wizards of the Coast purchased Five Rings later that year, Dune: Eye of the Storm underwent a major shift.
+When Wizards of the Coast purchased Five Rings later that year, Dune underwent a major shift.
 In a program called Rolling Thunder, small expansions of the game, called "Chapters", were released every two months.
 While intended to keep the pace of collecting exciting, it resulted in high duplicate rates in booster packs and a competitive landscape constantly in flux.

 In 1998, Wizards of the Coast released two more complete sets, Dune: Judge of the Change (183 cards, covering the arrival of House Atreides on Arrakis) and Dune: Thunder at Twilight (178 cards, covering the reclaiming of Arrakis by House Harkonnen), but the challenging gameplay proved too difficult for younger players.
 This ultimately led to the collapse of the Dune CCG.

 Two more expansions, Dune: Second Moon Rising (the rise of Paul Atreides) and Dune: Fall of the Padishah (the defeat of Padishah Emperor Shaddam IV), were planned for release in 1998.
 However, the game was canceled before they were printed.